 No. Anyone can open and manage their own pension, and providers have now made pensions accessible to all walks of life.
 However, people with a high net worth or those who are already in possession of a substantial pension pot may benefit from the services of a regulated financial adviser.

-It is also often beneficial to seek the services of a professional pensions adviser when it comes time to draw your pension.
+It is also often beneficial to seek the services of an independent financial adviser or pensions adviser when it comes time to draw your pension, as they assist with your retirement planning needs.

 Which is the best pension plan?